Jake Broughton

 I’m familiar with a lot of tech, but nowadays this is where I excel:

-• JavaScript, Node.js, GraphQL
+• Typescript, Node, GraphQL

 • CSS (PostCSS, Tailwind)